MWiechmann/ai_story_scale/README.md

 Problems with this process can arise at different points:
 1. Not matter how plausible it sounds in theory, the latent variable might not actually be meaningful for real word measurements (people might not consider 'interestingness' an actual criterion when judging stories).
-2. The latent variable is meaningful, but the questions we are using to measure it are not actually measuring it (e.g., our question(s) might measure 'creativity' rather than 'interestingness').
+2. The latent variable is meaningful, but the questions we are using to measure it are not actually measuring it at all (e.g., our question(s) might measure 'creativity' rather than 'interestingness').
-3. The latent variable is meaningful, but the questions we are using to measure are measuring it with a lot of error.
+3. The latent variable is meaningful, but the questions we are using to measure it are doing so with a lot of error.
 The measurements we are getting are so imprecise to be basically useless.

 Issue 1) concerns the _underlying factorial structure_ of questions (i.e., the latent factors that are predicting answers to the questions).
 Issue 2) concerns whether questions measure what they are supposed to measure.
 This is generally referred to as _validity_.
 Issue 3) concerns the precision or measurement error of question items.
 This is also referred to as the _reliability_ of question items.